 Not all combinations of parameters/values are created.
 Test Case Designer uses coverage optimization algorithms (pairwise, n-wise) to achieve a high level of coverage within few tests.
 This can be adjusted to achieve greater coverage if needed.
 More info on Scenarios is here.

 While Scenarios focus on data that will be used for our tests, Scripts provide the actual context so that testers know how/where to apply it.

 Scripts have detailed steps with actions and expectations for our test scenarios.

 Scripts can be either manual test scripts or automated test scripts.

 For manual test scripts, detailed steps and expected results can be specified, where parameters may be mentioned.
 These will be replaced by the respective values whenever generating the tests later on.

 For automated test scripts, Gherkin (e.g., Cucumber) Scenario or Scenario Outline can be specified or even Robot Framework test cases.
-Similarly to manual test scripts, parameters can be mentioned in the specification, so they can be replaced later on by proper values.
-More info on Scripts here.
+Similarly to manual test scripts, parameters can be mentioned in the specification so that they can be replaced later on by proper values.
+More info on Scripts is here.